Psquare21/Omnibus/README.md

 Now enter npm install in terminal, it will install all your dependencies.

-Now change you database connection code.
+Now change you database connection code in app.js.

 Finally!!
 You are good to go!